sara1594/Data_Analyst_Portfolio/README.md

 - How does 'White Syndrome' affect on media coverage of missing persons?

 **Technologies and Libraries :**
-Tableau
+Tableau, Microsoft Excel

 **Processes :**
 1) Extract data from reliable source (NCIC website)
 2) Clean and organize data with Microsoft Excel
-3) Visualize the data wit Tableau
+3) Visualize the data with Tableau

 <br/>